HSCI 131. Health and Society (3)

 Prerequisite: HSCI 412 or graduate standing.
 Consideration of alternate healthcare delivery systems emphasizing the planning, development, start-up and operation of health maintenance organizations.

-Prerequisite: HSCI 412 or graduate standing.
-Framework for analysis of ethical issues in the provision of healthcare, including conceptual foundations for defining biomedical ethical problems; societal, institutional and individual dilemmas in healthcare delivery and financing; ethical problems at the beginning and at the end of life; and administration of institutional ethics committees.
+Prerequisite: Graduate standing.
+Framework for analysis of legal and ethical issues in the provision of healthcare, including conceptual foundations for societal, institutional and individual dilemmas in healthcare delivery and the legal aspects of clinical and financial decision making in the administration of healthcare.

-Prerequisite: HSCI 510.
-Graduate seminar in healthcare organization examines the structure and interrelationships of health status and healthcare resources, including human resources, facilities and services.
-Approach is interdisciplinary and designed to provide the student with an understanding of the issues in healthcare delivery.
-Emphasis is placed on providers and populations within the clinical, legal, political …
+This introductory healthcare organization course examines the structure and interrelationships of health status and healthcare resources, including human resources, facilities and services.
+The approach is interdisciplinary and designed to provide the student with an understanding of issues in healthcare delivery.
+Emphasis is placed on providers and populations within the clinical, legal, political and economic systems.

 HSCI 526.
 Global Women’s Health (3)